Intro

 Getting character

-You can get a character at a given index in string by using KIN_AMAGAMBO.inyuguti(string, characterIndex)
+You can get a character at a given index in string by using KIN_AMAGAMBO.inyuguti(string, characterIndex) method.

 Ex: